Who Was Emmett Till?

 In the weeks that passed between Till's burial and the murder and kidnapping trial of Roy Bryant and J.W.
 Milam, two black publications, Jet magazine and the Chicago Defender, published graphic photos of Till's corpse.

 In an act of extraordinary bravery, Moses Wright took the stand and identified Bryant and Milam as Till's kidnappers and killers.
-At the time, it was almost unheard of for blacks to openly accuse whites in court, and by doing so, Wright put his own life in grave danger.
+At the time, it was almost unheard of for blacks to openly accuse whites in court.
+By doing so, Wright put his own life in grave danger.

 Despite the overwhelming evidence of the defendants' guilt and widespread pleas for justice from outside Mississippi, on September 23, the panel of white male jurors acquitted Bryant and Milam of all charges.
 Their deliberations lasted a mere 67 minutes.

-Only a few months later, in January 1956, Roy Bryant and J.W.
-Milam admitted to committing the murder of Emmett Till.
+In January 1956, Roy Bryant, the husband of Till’s accuser Carolyn, and his half-brother, J.W.
+Milam, admitted to committing the murder of Till.
 Protected by double jeopardy laws, they told the whole story of how they kidnapped and killed Till to Look magazine for $4,000.

 Impact on Civil Rights